astridx/meinblog/content/posts/joomla/9die-daten-der-datenbank-im-frontend-nutzen.en.md

 ```

 > What does the attribute `"defer": true` mean?
 Scripts are loaded with `async` - asynchronous/parallel to other resources. `defer` promises the browser that the web page will not be changed by instructions.
 More information [at Mozilla.org](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script).

+> The Joomla Web Assets Manager manages all assets in a Joomla installation.
+It is not mandatory to include script files or stylesheets via this manager.
+However, it does have advantages.
+If dependencies are set correctly, no conflicts occur and necessary files are loaded by Joomla.
+For example, we have set a dependency in the line `"dependencies": ["core"],`.

 #### [media/com_foos/js/admin-foos-modal.js](https://github.com/astridx/boilerplate/compare/t6b...t7#diff-4edb4212d7ab2a7cb25312a4799b1c95)